zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

 12 aspects

+I'm not entirely sure that "Home Cooking" deserves its own wellness slice, but I think we can all agree that some of these aspects of wellness are a bit arbitrary, and that our view of wellness may evolve over time.
 ---
 background-image: url(images/wheels/ww8-unh.png)
 background-size: cover

 ???

-I'm going to use the UNH Wellness Chart, and explain those aspects.
+In the meantime, I'm going to use the UNH Wellness Chart, and explain those aspects.
 ---
 class: img-right
 # 8 Aspects of Wellness